Note: It’s possible that doms can experience a form of drop, but this is really about sub drop.

 So, in conclusion,

-YES we experience drop (especially as the sub who experiences the orgasm, although I won’t say that a dom COULDN’T do the same thing).
+YES we experience all sorts of drop (whether you are the dominant or submissive; whether it is emotional or chemical).
 YES, it’s real.
 And NO, we can’t do anything about it, except to nurture ourselves through it until our bodies heal.

 And what to do about it?
-We can’t choose when it happens or where.
-We shouldn’t feel bad that it hits us “too late” or at at an inconvenient time.
-We can learn our bodies and estimate when it might hit us— but that’s probably not a realistic goal.
+While we can’t choose when it happens, that doesn’t mean we’re helpless.
+We can know our bodies.
 We can try to have someone around to hold or or at least talk to us, while we feel cold and frustrated and unable to do anything about it.

 But can we please stop feeling bad about feeling bad?
 Kthxbye!